open-ephys/onix-bonsai-onix1-docs/articles/tutorials/spikes.md

 :::

 Connect a <xref:Bonsai.Dsp.SelectChannels> operator to the electrophysiology data stream and edit its "Channels" property.
-Remember indexing starts at 0.
+Remember indexing in Bonsai starts at 0.
 Use commas to separate multiple channels and brackets for ranges.
 Reorder channels by writing the channel numbers in the order in which you want to visualize the channels.

 ## Convert data to physical units